MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/bitlocker/Enable-BitLocker.md

 ### -UsedSpaceOnly

-Indicates that BitLocker does not encrypt disk space which contains unused data.
+Indicates that BitLocker does not encrypt disk space that contains unused data.

 ```yaml
 Type: SwitchParameter